yezyilomo/state-pool/README.md

 ## API
 ### createStore
-Store is a container for key based global states.
-Store provides few methods which are used to manage key based global states including `store.setState`, `store.getState`, `store.remove`, `store.clear`, `store.useState` and `store.useReducer`.
+Store is a container for global states, it comes with several methods which are used to manage states in it including `store.setState`, `store.getState`, `store.remove`, `store.clear`, `store.useState`, `store.useReducer` and `store.subscribe`.
 Store is created by using `createStore` API as

 ```js
 import { createStore } from 'state-pool';